MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 ## How It Works

 This project simply provides the boilerplate to get started with a new Flask application.
 It provides the tools and guides to get started quickly.
-You can use this project as a starting point to building new applications during a hackathon.
+You can use this project as a starting point for building new applications during a hackathon.

 Even if you are not using it for a hackathon, it should save you time getting started building and learning Flask development.